scottpenn/capstone_project_2/README.md

 ### Notebooks

-The data pipeline, contained in the "notebooks folder," goes as follows:
+The data pipeline, contained in the "notebooks" folder, goes as follows:

 1. Data Acquisition
+2. Exploratory Data Analysis (Optional)
-2. Technical Indicators
+3. Technical Indicators
-3. Deep Learning
+4. Deep Learning
-4. Backtesting
+5. Backtesting
-5. Paper Trading
+6. Paper Trading

 Each Notebook must be run in order, to ensure that the proper files are created.